The Lieutenancy Role within Citizenship Ceremonies

 The ceremony involves prospective citizens making an oath of allegiance to Her Majesty the Queen and a pledge of loyalty to the United Kingdom.
 They are held in our county town, Taunton, to welcome foreign nationals who wish to become citizens of the United Kingdom.

-These generally take place every 4-6 weeks and are organised by the Somerset Registration Service.
+These generally take place every 4 to 6 weeks and are organised by the Somerset Registration Service.
 At these ceremonies, new citizens are welcomed by a dignitary; either the Lord-Lieutenant, (or one of her deputies), High Sheriff or Chair (or Vice Chair) of Somerset County Council.

 The dignitary talks about Somerset and reminds the new citizens of their rights and privileges as well as their responsibility to play their part in our community and society.